-DC power connectors, also known as cylindrical connectors or coaxial power connectors are designed to supply DC power to an extra-low voltage device.
-We offer both waterproof (IP67) and none-waterproof variations.
+DC power connectors, also known as cylindrical connectors or coaxial power connectors, are designed to supply DC power to an extra-low voltage device.
+These rugged DC power connectors are available as both waterproof (IP67) and non-waterproof variations.
 Alongside these, we have combined connectors which include a pushbutton, rocker switch or slide switch.
 This allows for a smaller footprint than a sperate connector and switch configurations.View Frequently Asked Questions about DC Connectors

 The DPR series of combined 3 in 1 switches from Dailywell incorporate a DC power jack, pushbutton and reset switch into one unit measuring 20.8mm x 21mm with a depth of 10.7mm.
 The DPR series is designed in a side by side format with PCB terminals for surface mounting with a 6.3mm diameter DC jack home and 3mm diameter reset keyhole....View Product

 The RJ series of power rocker switches with integrated DC jack socket from Dailywell are the perfect multi-functional switch for when space is at a premium.
 At only 9mm by 25mm and with a depth of 14mm the RJ series is a great solution over separate switch and connector configurations....View Product

 DC connectors are also known as coaxial power connectors are sized based on their outer and inner diameters, for instance, sizes such as 6x4mm, 5.5×2.5mm and 4×1.7mm.
 DC connector are designed so that the larger number is the outer diameter, this would be the outer diameter of the male part or the size of the hole on a female part.
 While the smaller number relates to the inner diameter, this being the hole on the male part and the diameter of the inner pin on a female connector.